Plug in power meter

 How to monitor the electricity using at home

 The image below shows the power meter that we are using during our tests.
-For more details and specifications, clicking on the image will re-direct you to the product page in Amazon.
+For more details and specifications, clicking on the image will redirect you to the product page on Amazon.

 How to use a plug in power meter

-We are working towards making the videos available in different languages so, if English is not your main language, have a look to our YouTube channel for other language options.
+We are working towards making the videos available in different languages so, if English is not your main language, have a look at our Effiworkx YouTube channel for other language options.

 Do not forget to ENABLE the CAPTIONS.